zzzprojects/docs/learnentityframeworkcore.com/pages/model/complex-type.md

 }
 ```

-## How to Create a Nestle Complex Type
+## How to Create a Nested Complex Type

 A complex type can be nested with some other complex type.
-In this example, the address will also contain a `HomePhone` and a `WorkHome`:
+In this example, the address will also contain a `HomePhone` and a `WorkPhone`:

 ```csharp
 public class Order